VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module assigns workers by age to households and to noninstitutional group quarters population.
 It is a simple model which predicts workers as a function of the age composition of household members.

-* This module step uses data sources including Census PUMS, OR 2000 Census data are included in the package
+* Data sources include Census PUMS, OR 2000 Census data are included in the package
-* This module step uses model types including Tabulation of data
+* Model types include Tabulation of data
-* This module step is estimated using the following methods: Package Build
+* Estimation uses the following methods: Package Build
-* This module step is documented in inst/module_docs/PredictWorkers.md
+* Documented in inst/module_docs/PredictWorkers.md

 The models in this model step are: